S’mores Chocolate Chip Cookies

 - 1 teaspoon kosher salt

-- ¾ cup tightly packed (5.65 ounces) dark brown sugar
+- ¾ cup tightly packed (5.65 ounces or 160 grams) dark OR light brown sugar

-- ¼ cup (1.75 ounces) granulated sugar
+- ¼ cup (1.75 ounces or 50 grams) granulated sugar

 - 1 large egg

 - 6 ounces (170 grams) dark chocolate (between 60% to 70% cocoa), from whole Valrhona fèves or a high quality chocolate bar, chopped into ½ to 1-inch pieces

 - 2 ounces (57 grams) graham crackers (from around 4 sheets), hand broken into ½- to 1-inch pieces